How to Honor Your Veteran Patients

 5. Share an MRE

 MRE stands for Meal Ready to Eat - troops eat these when out in the field in places that hot meals cannot be prepared or safely served.
-They come very packaged, can be heated up with the included Flameless Ration Heater that's activated by water, and contain nearly a day's worth of calories.
+They come very packaged, can be heated up with the included Flameless Ration Heater that's activated by water, and contain nearly a day's worth of calories and a decade's worth of preservatives.
 Some items are highly coveted, and Soldiers make special recipes by combining the various pouches together and trading certain foods.
 I personally always loved the little bottles of Tobasco included in some of the packages.
 Others are absolutely disgusting and are dubbed "The 3 Lies - they aren't meals, aren't ready, and they aren't edible!"
 Grab a couple on Amazon, and have a fun session preparing and taste-testing your MRE creations.
-DO NOT use these with patients on puree textures or anyone who has allergies to lots of food preservatives.
+DO NOT try these with patients who have dysphagia or anyone who has allergies to food preservatives.
 Also, while MREs are great for Vietnam Vets to the present, WWII soldiers will appreciate (or cringe at) a good 'ole can of SPAM.